 Defining your plan and devising a path to get there are important steps to achieving wealth.
 If you want to succeed at your goal, you must be willing to map out a specific plan with specific steps for building your bank account up one step at a time.
-(If you need help doing that, you might want to give Personal Capital a try.)

 4. A Willingness to Work Hard

 It should come as no surprise that self-made millionaires spend their time working.
 They don’t just sit on the couch waiting for money to drop in their lap.
 Instead, they figure out what they need to do to get where they want to go and then they get to work.

 Those who have reached millionaire status do something every single day that will help them achieve the steps they’ve laid out in their defined plan (see number 3).